Galapagos Islands Vacations: everything you should know before booking

 We started to read blogs and tour company sites while we were still in Guatemala, where she joined me.

-We realized how expensive the cruise was if we booked it last minute and thought that if we flew to the main islands and took tours from there, we would have saved a lot of money while still seeing a lot.
+We realized how expensive the cruise was if we booked it last-minute, a nd thought that if we flew to the main islands and took tours from there, we would have saved a lot of money while still seeing a lot.
 That’s what we thought initially, but once on the islands, we realized it’s not so true, and I will tell you why later in this post.

-Although we are both luxury freaks, we also are on a long break from work, and we need to be cautious with our spending, so we opted for the “cheap” way.
+Although we are both luxury freaks, we are also on a long break from work, and we need to be cautious with our spending, so we opted for the “cheap” way.

 However, after reading more thoroughly online reviews and info, we realized that the Government of Galapagos had implemented some new entry laws to have more control over the visitors, including the obligation to have all your accommodation booked in advance before entering the country.
 This official website will give you more detailed and updated information.

 I had also read from fellow bloggers who visited the islands a few months before us that they didn’t have to face all those restrictions.
 After further reading, we found that these laws hadn’t been effectively implemented, but they can be at any time.
 It was all so confusing that we decided to follow the rules meticulously.
-We didn’t want to take all the risks and pay for a flight and then have to give it all up, although it really didn’t make much sense.
+We didn’t want to take all the risks and pay for a flight and then have to give it all up, although it didn’t make much sense.

-Since we realized we had to plan everything ahead of time, we spent a lot of time reading guides and blogs to understand the unmissable things to do and from which island, check out online affordable accommodations, and then we booked our flights.
+Since we realized we had to plan everything ahead of time, we spent a lot of time reading guides and blogs to understand the unmissable things to do and from which island, checking out online affordable accommodations, and then we booked our flights.

 After a lot of brainstorming, we realized that to see everything, we would have to stay for 2 months, which was not realistic.
 We opted for 3 weeks instead.
 From November 12th through December 2nd so distributed: